Curtis Mayfield Samples in Hip-Hop

 Q: How has using Curtis Mayfield samples in hip-hop evolved over time?

 A: As hip-hop has evolved, so has the use of Curtis Mayfield samples.
-Early hip-hop artists tended to use his samples as the backbone of their tracks, while modern artists often reimagine his work more subtly, weaving his sound into the fabric of their music.
+Early hip-hop artists tended to use his samples as the backbone of their tracks, while modern artists often reimagine their work more subtly, weaving his sound into the fabric of their music.

 The Timeless Appeal of Curtis Mayfield Samples in Hip-Hop